huhailinguist/huhailinguist.github.io/projects/index.md

 ## Chinese segmentation and parsing

-We showed that outputting _k_ best segmentations and passing all of them to a lattice parser will benefit both word segmentation and parsing, compared to traditional method of passing only the best segmentation to the parser.
+We show that outputting _k_ best segmentations and passing all of them to a lattice parser will benefit both word segmentation and parsing, compared to traditional method of passing only the best segmentation to the parser.

 Hu, Hai, Dannial Dakota, and Sandra Kübler (2017).
 [Non-Deterministic Segmentation for Chinese Lattice Parsing](http://acl-bg.org/proceedings/2017/RANLP%202017/pdf/RANLP043.pdf){:target="_blank"}.
 In *Proceedings of Recent Advances of Natural Language Processing 2017*.
 Varna, Bulgaria. [bib](ranlp2017.bib.txt){:target="_blank"}